JoyYTZhou/CoffeaMate/README.md

 The `weightedCutflow` class extends the `Cutflow` class and is designed to handle weighted cutflows.
 It provides methods for initializing, adding, and retrieving the results of the cutflow.

-### `weightedCutflow` Class
+### `weightedSelection` Class

-The `weightedCutflow` class extends the `Cutflow` class and is designed to handle weighted cutflows.
-It provides methods for initializing, adding, and retrieving the results of the cutflow.
+The `weightedSelection` class extends the `PackedSelection` class and represents a set of selections on a set of events with weights.
+It provides methods for adding selections sequentially and generating a weighted cutflow.

+### `CSVPlotter` Class

+The `CSVPlotter` class is designed to plot histograms and other visualizations from CSV files.
+It utilizes various libraries such as `mplhep`, `matplotlib`, `numpy`, and `pandas` to create and manage plots.
+The class is initialized with an output directory and a configuration object for plotting.

 ## Adding as a submodule